Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > [!WARNING]
 >
-> QUIRK: Because it's a reused part, that means you cannot mix straight foregrips and grips (stocks), otherwise it may use the wrong sizes.
+> QUIRK: Because it's a reused part, that means you cannot mix differently-sized straight foregrips and grips (stocks), otherwise it may use the wrong sizes.
 For example, using an straight ogryn foregrip with a lasgun grip (stock) will make a giant straight ogryn foregrip.
+Using a straight laspistol foregrip with an MT plasmagun grip (stock) is fine, however.
 Fixing this would take much more time and effort I'd like to put into this single attachment, especially when most of us just us the angled foregrips

 - Technically `stock_2`, **Big Stocks**: Combat Shotguns  \
 &emsp; Rifle stocks sized up